verhas/javageci/CONFIGURATION.md

 object but will not touch the `final` fields (because that is not possible, and they are there in case the generator class developer wants to store some constant values there).

+### Configuring the config builder

+The title may be confusing, but the cnfig builder is just a code generator that uses the configuration structure described in this document and can be configured.
+The following parameters can be configured

+* `filter` filters the fields that are used from the `Config` class.
+* `builderName` is the name of the builder class.
+The default is `Builder`
+* `builderFactory` the name of the static method that returns a new builder object.
+The default is `builder`.
+* `buildMethod` the name of the method that returns the generator instance after it was configured calling the chained builder methods.
+* `configAccess` the access modifier of the `config` field.
+The default value is `private`, but this may need to be `protected` in case the generator is created in part of some inheritance.
+An example is the accessor generator that uses this feature.